CSS recognizes several units of measurement for specifying lengths. They fall into one of two categories - absolute or relative.

 A Pixel is not A Pixel

 A device pixel is one physical dot in a screen.
 That dot might be fairly big in the case of regular computer monitors, or it might be really small, in the case of retina displays.
-With the advent of HiDPI screens the physical size of pixels can vary widely, making it impossible to use them as predictable standard distance.
+With the advent of HiDPI screens the physical size of pixels can vary widely, making it impossible to use them as a predictable standard distance.

 So if pixels have no consistent physical size, how is it that we can use pixels to specify exactly how big something should be on the screen?
 Well, we can't.
 But CSS, browsers, and operating systems get us pretty darn close.